 What I learned from DIY Weddings & Baby Showers

 I’ve been to several weddings and baby showers, but the ones that stood out the most were the ones that my friends and I helped create.
 Putting everything together into a beautiful experience is no small task.
 But when all of us contribute just a little bit, we end up with an experience that is much more memorable than we could ever achieve otherwise.
-If you’re thinking about going DIY for your next big event, consider these tips:

-- Give your guests the chance to participate.
+2. Participation Required!
 If you can’t afford to give elaborate gifts, add an activity that engages your guests and strikes up conversation, like the comment tree below.
 The guests had a great time writing their comments and the new mother had fun reading them after her shower was over!